MichaelLangbein/tdl2/backend/data/wiki/programming/windows.md

   - matches the private key that your org keeps on its server
 - Before connecting to the wifi, your certificate is checked
 - After successful checking, you get a token which remains valid for the next couple of hours

+## Programming

+### COM objects

+Allows you to register an object in memory at the windows registry.
+Allows other processes to call this object's ABI per RPC.
+It's kind of like the linux dbus, but dbus uses sockets, not rpc.
+It is an old concept from the 90's that paved the way for software modularity, but that was very complicated for multiprocessing.